Engine Lubrication, Part IV

 As oil is used to reduce friction and wear it eventually picks up metals from the engine, measured in parts per million (ppm).
 Through analysis we can determine how much and which type.
 If the concentration of a certain metal rises its a good indication that wear is increasing and maintenance action might be needed before the engine fails.

 Spectrographic analysis is a popular way of identifying wear characteristics of an engine, it is adopted by the military, commercial and general aviation.
 As engines are designed with various metals and alloys, the system provides oil under pressure or splashes oil to the areas needed and subject to friction.
 During the normal course of operation these parts undergo minimal and minute wear.
 Submicroscopic material is released and suspended in the oil.
-Analysis identifies this and gives a good view of the engine internals regarding wear during its operation.
+Analysis identifies these metals and their amounts in parts per million (ppm) and gives a good view of the engine internals regarding wear during its operation.

 There are two ways of analysis: atomic absorbtion and atomic emissions.
 Both will identify submicroscopic particles in the oil in parts per million (ppm).
 But with atomic absorption particles smaller than 5 micron will be detected and with atomic emission particles smaller than 10 micron are detected.
 Either method is good, but they should not be used together on the same engine.
 Comparing these different reports will then have little meaning.